Skip to content

 2. a certificate from the local authority saying that the installation has approval under the Building Regulations.

-Alternatively, DIY projects or installations by non-registered firms need Council approval under the Building Regulations and ultimately this may be your responsibility.
+DIY projects or installations by non-registered firms need Council approval under the Building Regulations and ultimately this may be your responsibility.
 Therefore be sure to ask whether an installer is able to self-certify.
-If not, either they, or you, will need to make an application to the Council for approval under the Building Regulations which has a £69.00 charge.
+If not, either they, or you, will need to make an application to the Council for approval under the Building Regulations and pay the current Building Regulation charge payment.

 For Commercial window replacement you must make 'Full Building Regulation' application, incorporating plans of window locations, specifications of the replacement window and any affects on existing means of escape protection or provisions e.g. fire rated glass protecting escape routes or stairs / panic facilities to escape doors / clear opening widths for escaping populations etc.